Archive for May, 2011

 Posted on May 26th, 2011 · Posted in TBI Voices

-This entry is part 7 of 20 in the series Jeremiah Part Eight By Attorney Gordon Johnson Jeremiah was an engineer before his brain injury, as he says: “still an engineer.”
-That identity as a professional is clearly important in retaining his sense of self after his coma injury.
-He..
+Recovery from Severe TBI: Jeremiah Part Eight Frustrations and Fatigue from Recovery from Severe TBI Jeremiah was an engineer before his brain injury and his recovery from severe TBI, as he says: “still an engineer.”
+That identity as a professional is clearly important in retaining his sense of self after his..

 Read more